smu-cs-3353/22s-pa02-amogus/README.md

 ## The Problem

-In this project, we aim to use three different algorithms in order to find the most valuable orientation of pictures on a wall, and to analyze differences between said algorithms to further our understanding of these concepts.
+In this project, we aim to implement six different algorithms, empirically verify their respective upper bounds, and gather additional performance data using a number of customized datasets and timing information provided by built-in libraries.

 ## The Algorithms